OWASP/OpenCRE/README.md

 * Make frontend able to import by filing in a form.
 * Make frontend show Graph
 * make pagination also for tag results and gap analysis
-* make results per page a config item from env
 * make library out of file format and spreadsheet template parsers
 * add more linkTypes, Child, Controls, Tests, others.
 * Add more Document types, Tool, Library